Eugene-Gwebu/Battleship_Game/README.md

 * I originally planned to allow the user to choose the grid size, but I wasn't able to figure out the right methods to make it work.
 * I used chatgpt to double check any syntax errors in my code, and to remove any unnecessary elements that were not useful in the code.
 * The majority of my project was done by following various YouTube tutorials and using them to get my desired outcome.
 * The main video I used came from the Knowledge Mavens YouTube [Channel](https://www.youtube.com/watch?v=alJH_c9t4zw&ab_channel=KnowledgeMavens), this video guided me through most of the methods and steps, but I changed the code to simplify it to what I understand.
+* Unfortunately I could not get the game to function.
+The window after deployment only displays an error message.
+* Further time is needed to understand the concepts of python and its logic.